Articles of Incorporation and Rules

 (Investment)

 Article 15.
-Members must hold at least one share of capital.
+Each member must hold at least one share of investment.

 2 The limit on the number of investment shares that a member may hold shall be one-fourth of the total number of investment shares of the members